Scroll up

 Portrait of George Dyer Riding a Bicycle, 1966 (detail)

-With such cultivated curation, George Dyer is ‘positioned’ riding his bicycle towards his own end in the memorial masterpiece, Triptych May-June 1973, 1973, with its sculptural splatters and subsuming shadows culminating in the end of Dyer at the end of the exhibition: here there was a bench where we could meditate on the triptych which was meditation on the memory of a loved one lost: the right-hand panel sports a single white-whip shot of paint suggesting the spirit of Dyer flying off over his shoulder (illustrated below).
+With such cultivated curation, George Dyer is ‘positioned’ riding his bicycle towards his own end in the memorial masterpiece, Triptych May-June 1973, 1973, with its sculptural splatters and subsuming shadows culminating in the end of Dyer at the end of the exhibition: here there was a bench where we could meditate on the triptych which was meditation on the memory of a loved one lost: the right-hand panel sports a single white-whip shot of paint suggesting the shooting spirit of Dyer flying off over his shoulder (illustrated below).

 Detail of right panel of Triptych May–June 1973